Miniature horse stabbed over 40 times in vicious attack dies

 The owner of Star, a 10-year-old calf-sized horse, said this morning one of the wounds had punctured his bowel and he had died overnight.

-Veterinarians were yesterday optimistic about his chance's of recovery, after Star survived the stabbing attack in his paddock in the small seaside town.
+Veterinarians were yesterday optimistic about his chance's of recovery, after Star survived the stabbing attack in his paddock in the town.

+A message on the page said the $8538 donated would be used to pay for outstanding vet bills for Star's treatment.

-Police have launched an investigation and are appealing for information following the midnight attack on Sunday.
+Police have launched an investigation and are appealing for information following the attack.

 Otago Equine Hospital veterinarian Peter Gillespie believes more than one assailant was responsible.